SOU6612/Multilingual-Greetings/README.md

-The goal of this coding exam is to quickly get you off the ground with **Lists and Keys**.
+The goal of this project is to quickly get you off the ground with **Lists and Keys**.

 ### Refer to the image below: